makubacki/tianocore.github.io/EDK-II-Development-Process.md

       - Tip: Add the `-s` parameter to automatically append your `Signed-off-by` tag to the commit message.

-    - Note any [TianoCore Bugzilla](https://bugzilla.tianocore.org/) items in the commit message.

 5. Use the `PatchCheck.py` script under `edk2/BaseTools/Scripts` directory to verify the commits are correctly formatted.